fayzirahmonrahmonov/lecture2/README.md

 - Kinds of Scopes:

   Global scope: The default scope for all code running in script mode.
+  Block scope: This scope restricts the variable that is declared
+              inside a specific block, from access by the outside of the block.